William Clay Ford Jr.

 Vice President, Global Dealer and Consumer Experience

-Ford leads the company’s Global Dealer and Consumer Experience organization, which is designed to accelerate the simplification and streamlining of Ford’s interaction with customers around the world.
+Elena Ford leads the company’s Global Dealer and Consumer Experience team, which is designed to accelerate the simplification and streamlining of Ford’s interaction with customers inside dealerships and at auto shows around the world.
 It also promotes global standards and sets best practices for planning, training, and customer interaction at both the dealer level and within the company.
 Ford is also responsible for the marketing, sales, and service interface to improve the company’s vehicle quality and delivery time.

-Holland is responsible for vehicle component and system engineering for Ford and Lincoln vehicles globally.
+Jim Holland has global responsibility for vehicle component and system engineering for Ford and Lincoln vehicles.
 His role is central to the company’s commitment to developing vehicles with top quality, fuel efficiency, safety, smart technology, and value.
 During his more than 30 years with Ford, Holland has held various positions as car and truck vehicle line director, Ford Asia Pacific.
-Previously, as engineering director, Ford Asia Pacific, based in Melbourne, Australia, he oversaw a team of more than 1,500.
+Previously, as engineering director, Ford Asia Pacific, based in Melbourne, Australia, Holland oversaw a team of more than 1,500 employees.

-Johnson is responsible for Ford’s North America manufacturing footprint, including more than 30 manufacturing plants.
-He continues to play a key role in the company’s efforts to improve manufacturing flexibility and efficiency.
+Gary Johnson is responsible for Ford’s North America manufacturing footprint, including more than 30 manufacturing plants.
+He plays a key role in the company’s efforts to improve manufacturing flexibility and efficiency.
 Johnson also oversees Ford’s product expansion in North America and the company’s seamless conversion to global platforms.
-He had served as VP of manufacturing operations for Asia Pacific since January 2010, where he was responsible for 19 manufacturing facilities.
+He had served as vice president of manufacturing operations for Asia Pacific since January 2010, and was responsible for 19 manufacturing facilities in 11 markets across 11 time zones.

 Vice President, Global Vehicle and Powertrain Purchasing and Supplier Diversity